 Spring greens offer so much in their name.
 They suggest that either spring is here or is just around the corner, they have disguised their cabbage relations with their seasonal pseudonym.
 I happen to think that spring greens also deliver a lot.
 They look shrivelled and unwelcoming with their leaves closed to the outside world but once you start to snap them off and slice them up they are wonderfully versatile.
+As a relation to the cabbage, spring greens lend themselves particularly well to a pairing with bacon.
+Spring greens and bacon are a delectable combination but don't make for much of a meal on their own.
+However, when mixed into some mashed potato and smothered in a rich cheese and chive sauce, what a meal it makes.

 Monday, 27 February 2012